Gospel – Mark 9:2-10

 The Catechism of the Catholic Church

-From “The Visible Face of the Invisible God” Testimony of Catalina Rivas (Chpt.-1:21-25)
+From “The Great Crusade of Love” Testimony of Catalina Rivas (CL 62:1-5)

 Each week we will be presenting a portion of the following Sunday’s readings, and linking it to relevant parts of the Catechism of the Catholic Church and messages from the Testimony of Catalina.
 Pay special attention to the italicized underlined sections.
 This Sunday it is asked, What kind of soil will you be for the word of God?
 We hope this is inspiring and educational.
 Any comments you have are certainly welcomed.